-The Trustee is comfortable that the funds currently invested in by the Scheme are managed in accordance with their views on financially material factors, as set out in this policy.
-This position is monitored annually.
+The Trustee has reviewed the approach to ESG of all of the managers taking into account PRI scores where appropriate.
+The Trustee is comfortable that the funds currently invested in by the Scheme are managed in accordance with their views on financially material factors.
+This position is monitored periodically, at least annually.
 As part of the monitoring process the Trustee is provided with quarterly updates on governance and engagement activities of the managers and input from the investment advisors on ESG matters.
-The Trustee has the opportunity to meet the managers and question them on policies, such as how ESG considerations are taken into account in decisions to realise investments.
-The views set out below will be taken into account when appointing and reviewing managers.
+The Trustee has the opportunity to meet the managers and question them on policies.